facebookresearch/habitat-sim/DATASETS.md

 The exported `*.glb` files can directly be used with habitat-sim versions >= 2.0.

-Note: Depending on the radius and height of the robot, certain scans may have no navigable locations on the navmesh (~200).
+Note: Depending on the configured radius and height of the agent, certain scans may have no navigable locations on the navmesh (~200).
 These scenes can be filtered out by checking if `sim.pathfinder.is_loaded` is False.